Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer

-Our main contributions and findings are \footnote{To support the replicability of our work, we provide a repository where we store all of our implementation and results: \href{https://github.com/Wicwik/task-prompt-vectors}{https://github.com/Wicwik/task-prompt-vectors}}: \begin{itemize} \item We introduce the novel concept of \textbf{task prompt vectors} created from fine-tuned soft-prompts, as a method of weight interpolation that leverages findings from task vectors.
-In addition, we investigate vector arithmetics on such task prompt vectors, based on simple arithmetic operations as a method to reinforce PLMs to solve multi-task problems. \item We provide a comprehensive investigation of task prompt vector properties on 12 NLU datasets separated into 3 task types and demonstrate important properties of task prompt vectors.
-We show that their random initialization independence makes them robust and universally applicable, while their similarity across related problems provides a necessary base for efficient cross-task transfer. \item We show that task prompt vectors allow efficient prompt tuning initializations, by leveraging multi-task combinations of the pre-trained task prompt vectors using the task prompt vector arithmetics.
-Experimental results show that especially in zero- or few-shot settings, task-prompt-vector-based initialization can outperform or match SPoT (Soft-Prompt Transfer learning, \citet{vu-etal-2022-spot}) for specific tasks while maintaining high multi-task modularity. \end{itemize}
+Our main contributions and findings are\footnote{To support the replicability of our work, we provide a repository to store all of our implementation, results, and supplementary material: \href{https://github.com/kinit-sk/task-prompt-vectors}{https://github.com/kinit-sk/task-prompt-vectors}}: \begin{itemize} \item We introduce the novel concept of \textbf{task prompt vectors} created from fine-tuned soft prompts as a method of weight interpolation that leverages findings from task vectors.
+In addition, we investigate vector arithmetics on such task prompt vectors based on simple arithmetic operations as a method to reinforce PLMs to solve multi-task problems. \item We provide a comprehensive investigation of task prompt vector properties on 17 natural language understanding (NLU) and 2 natural language generation (NLG) datasets separated into 8 task types and demonstrate important properties of task prompt vectors.
+We show that their random initialization independence makes them robust and universally applicable, while their similarity across related problems provides a necessary base for efficient cross-task transfer. \item We show that task prompt vectors allow efficient prompt tuning initializations by leveraging multi-task combinations of the pre-trained task prompt vectors using the task prompt vector arithmetics.
+Experimental results show that, especially in zero- or few-shot settings, task-prompt-vector-based initializations perform better or at par with closely related techniques like SPoT (Soft Prompt Transfer learning \cite{vu-etal-2022-spot}) for specific tasks while achieving high multi-task modularity. \end{itemize}